BattlesnakeOfficial/starter-snake-javascript/README.md

 On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

-Locate the `handleMove` function inside [index.js](index.js#L35).
+Locate the `move` function inside [src/logic.js](src/logic.js#L21).
 Possible moves are "up", "down", "left", or "right".
 To start your Battlesnake will choose a move randomly.
-Your goal as a developer is to read information sent to you about the board (available in the `gameData` variable) and decide where your Battlesnake should move next.
+Your goal as a developer is to read information sent to you about the board (available in the `gameState` variable) and decide where your Battlesnake should move next.

 See the [Battlesnake Game Rules](https://docs.battlesnake.com/references/rules) for more information on playing the game, moving around the board, and improving your algorithm.